micro-garden/toggle-plugin/help/toggle.md

 # Toggle Options Plugin

-This plugin adds two commands to micro for toggling boolean configuration options.
+*Toggle Options* is a plugin that adds two commands for toggling boolean configuration options.

 It is especially useful when bound to keyboard shortcuts, allowing quick enable/disable of features like `wordwrap`, `hlsearch`, or `linter`.